David-A-Ray/MS1-Liz-ONeill-Psychotherapy/README.md

 3. Scrolled down to the GitHub Pages section.
 4. Switched the source to master branch.
 5. Waited for page to refresh.
-6. Page is deployed to - https://david-a-ray.github.io/MS1-LizO-Neill-Psychotherapy/
+6. Page is published to - https://david-a-ray.github.io/MS1-LizO-Neill-Psychotherapy/

 ### Git Clone
 * To clone my repository follow these steps: